France - Day 4 : Nice and hot

 The first part around Dijon was very hot, afterwards it got better.

-Having cycled 160 km a day for 3 days today felt relatively though.
+Cycling today felt relatively tough, having cycled 160 km a day for 3 days.

 Daily distance 163.8 km